zxcv5412/avitoluxury/avitoluxury/NGINX-SETUP-INSTRUCTIONS.md

 1. Visit https://avitoluxury.in/ - should redirect to https://avitoluxury.in/store-routes/store
 2. Visit https://admin.avitoluxury.in/ - should redirect to https://admin.avitoluxury.in/admin/login
+3. Visit https://admin.avitoluxury.in/store-routes/store - should redirect to https://avitoluxury.in/store-routes/store

 ## 8. Troubleshooting

-If you're still seeing 404 errors:
+If you're still seeing 404 errors or incorrect redirects:

 1. Check Nginx error logs:
    ```bash